Computational Fluid Dynamics Software Capabilities - AxCFD

-Once the preliminary and detailed design of a turbomachine has been done it is good practice to check the performance and flow behavior using more accurate models before setting off to manufacturing and testing which are quite expensive; this is usually where CFD comes in.
+Once the preliminary and detailed design of a turbomachine has been done it is good practice to check the performance and flow behavior using more accurate models before setting off to manufacturing and testing which are quite expensive; this is usually where computational fluid dynamics (CFD) comes in.

-AxCFD® allows running full 3D RANS computational fluid dynamics in turbomachinery channels for single rows, individual stages or full machine including elements like ducts, etc.
+AxCFD® enables the running of full 3D RANS computational fluid dynamics in turbomachinery channels for single rows, individual stages or full machine including elements like ducts, etc.

-An automatic turbomachinery-specific, structured hexagonal meshing by customizable blocs is available for computational domain division.
-Different types of mesh generation are available and can be refined in each direction, in the boundary layer, in blocs, etc. and rotation zones as well as location of cooling holes can be setup.
+An automated turbomachinery-specific, structured hexagonal meshing by customizable blocs is available for computational domain division.
+Different types of mesh generation are available and can be refined in each direction, in the boundary layer, in blocs, etc. and rotation zones.
+Location of cooling holes can be set up as well.

-Once the calculation is converged visualization of contours of pressure, temperature, velocity, Mach number, etc. is possible at any location within the channels through customizable post-processing spanwise and streamwise sections.
+Once the software calculation is converged, visualization of contours of pressure, temperature, velocity, Mach number, etc. is possible at any location within the channels through customizable post-processing spanwise and streamwise sections.
 Additionally, blade loading for any radial location can also be displayed.

 Finally, export of CFD results allows comparisons at design and off-design conditions between different calculations using the same or different solvers (1D, 2D, 3D) as well as experimental results.